 This course introduces a series of patterns and principles to create a new language of design.
-This process is the focus of the month, and we will utilize small groups and real issues, identified by the class members using an Open Space format, to work through the process and learn the patterns and principles of the design methodology.
+We will utilize small groups and real issues identified by the class members using an Open Space format, to work through the process and learn the patterns and principles of the design methodology.
 Students will identify problems — some personal, some related to issues at Esalen, others on a larger, global scale — and learn how to distill the essential question driving the problem, and then work through a series of steps to move toward solution-oriented design.
 Upon conclusion of this program, students will have lived the process and will have created and shared with the rest of the group a complete cycle of design.

 For more information and to apply, please visit https://www.esalen.org/residential-education